Find Affordable College Courses

 8 Yearly Graduations

 The 3rd most popular school in the country for history majors who are seeking their graduate certificate is University of Missouri - St Louis.
-The average in-state tuition for full-time undergraduates is $12,015 per year, while in-state graduate students, on average, pay $12,528 per year.
-For the 2020-2021 academic year, 8 graduate certificates were handed out to history majors at UMSL.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Each year, around 13,800 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $14,400 per year, while in-state graduate students, on average, pay $14,736 per year.
+During the most recent year for which we have data, 8 people received their graduate certificate in history from UMSL.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 71% were women.

 #3